uofa-cmput404/uofa-cmput404.github.io/content/general/help.md

 * Please be polite and courteous.
 * TAs will not re-grade your work or deal with extensions, excuses, illness, etc.

-TA office hours are on the eClass.
+TA office hours coming soon. <!--TODO-->

 # Contact Instructor